guligo/color-store/README.md

 ## About

-Color Store dapp is a market place for buying, selling and exchanging NFTs that represent different colors.
+The Color Store dapp is a market place for buying, selling and exchanging NFTs that represent different colors.
 This repo consists of front-end in JS + React, back-end in Java + Spring Boot, and Solidity smart contracts for Ethereum blockchain.
 Requires MetaMask wallet to interact with it.